Afeez1131/telegram_lecture_downloader/readme.md

-# TELEGRAM ISLAMIC LECTURE DOWNLOADER
+# MUSLIM SCHOLARS LECTURE DOWNLOADER

 ## Plans:
 - If i could figure out a way to access telegram files outside the package I am using, I plan on developing a basic website.